-The Nushagak River is by far one of Alaska premier fishing destinations.
-Originating in the Alaska plains the Nushagak stretches 280 miles until it empties out into the Nushagak Bay.
+Nushagak River Fishing guides congregate to the Mighty Nushagak river every year for a fishing extravaganza.
+The Nushagak River is by far one of Alaska’s premier fishing destinations.
+The mighty Nushagak River Originates in the Alaska plains and stretches 280 miles until emptying into the Nushagak Bay.

 The Nushagak River is home to five species of Alaska salmon.
 King Salmon (Chinook), Silver Salmon (Coho), Red Salmon (Sockeye), Chum Salmon and pink salmon (humpies, only on even-numbered years).

-Other notable species of fish on the Nushagak are Northern Pike, Burbot, Grayling, White Fish and Arctic Char.
+Other notable species of fish on the Nushagak are Burbot, Grayling, White Fish and Arctic Char.

-The Nushagak is generally accessed by jet sled via the various villages along the river.
-There are also several fishing lodges and fish camps in various locations on the river as well as a variety of Nushagak river fishing guides that service the area.
+The Nushagak is accessed first by plane and then by boat via the various villages along the river.
+There are also several fishing lodges and fish camps in various locations along its banks with several Nushagak river fishing guides that service this amazing river system.